 Rhode Island Reds are active foragers, scavenging for bugs and seeds, and aren’t afraid of the odd frog or mouse that happens to cross their path.

 They will tolerate confinement but enjoy nothing more than exploring the yard for tasty morsels.

 If you do keep them confined to a coop, they will be happiest if you enrich their feed with table scraps.
 It will be the highlight of their day when you deliver these treats.

 You can also enrich their cooped-up existence by providing them with chicken toys and swings.
 There are lots of DIY videos for creating items that will provide fun activities for your active girls.

 Roosters can go either way.
 They can be docile or they can turn mean.
 You will not know which personality you get until the first breeding season.
 Once the hormones set in, a wonderfully friendly cockerel can turn into a ruthless dictator.

 Rhode Island Red roosters may be overly aggressive during the breeding season with the hens and attack other animals and even people.

 This is not always the case of course, but one must be prepared for that scenario.
 Remember, it’s easy to go out and find another rooster.

 Known Health Issues

-The Rhode Island Red is famous for being hardy.
-The Malay and Java ancestors are responsible for providing the genes that make them healthy, hardy, and easy keepers.
+The Rhode Island Red is famous for being a hardy breed.
+The Malaysian and Java ancestors are responsible for providing the genes that make them healthy, hardy, and easy keepers.